 One of its main differences, aside from the size of the map, is that you’re able to respawn as long as at least one of your team members is alive.
 There’s a lot of nuance to how this works, and it forces you to be strategic when approaching certain situations.
 Now, as of the May 26, 2022, Season 3 Reloaded update, the small-scale map has undergone a substantial number of changes.

-Since it’s such a vastly different experience from what you might be used to, you can’t approach combat in the same way you would on Verdansk.
+Since it’s such a vastly different experience from what you might be used to, you can’t approach combat in the same way you would on Caldera.
 Whether you’re new to Rebirth Island or are just looking for some extra pointers, this guide is sure to help you out.